The Amazing Adventures of Morph

-The Amazing Adventures of Morph is a British stop-motion clay animation television show created by Aardman Animations which ran from 1980 to 1981.
+The Amazing Adventures of Morph is a British stop-motion clay animation children's television series created by Aardman Animations which ran from 1980 to 1981.
 It featured the character Morph and his cream-coloured best friend Chas.
 Footage from the show was reused in the 1996 show The Morph Files.

 Production

-The character of Morph first appeared on the children's art-themed TV show Take Hart with Tony Hart in 1977.
+The character of Morph debuted on the children's art-themed TV show Take Hart with Tony Hart in 1977.
 This series served as a spin-off to Take Hart and a showcase for Morph.
 The character had become so popular that the BBC commissioned 26 5-min episodes featuring the character.

 Characters

-As well as Morph, his cream-coloured best friend Chas, and Tony Hart from previous appearances, the show incorporated various additional characters; Folly (a female tinfoil figure), Gillespie (large, blue and dim-witted), GrandMorph (an elderly grey-bearded version of Morph with a skateboard and a knack for inventing things), Delilah (a blonde female in a yellow dress and glasses who serves as a straight character) Nailbrush (a nailbrush dog), Gobbledygook (a green alien) and The Very Small Creatures.
+As well as Morph, his cream-coloured best friend Chas, and Tony Hart from previous appearances, the show incorporated various additional characters; Folly (a female tinfoil figure), Gillespie (large, blue and dim-witted), Grandmorph (an elderly grey-bearded version of Morph with a skateboard and a knack for inventing things), Delilah (a blonde female in a yellow dress and glasses who serves as a straight character) Nailbrush (a nailbrush dog), Gobbledygook (a green alien) and The Very Small Creatures.
 Early versions of Folly and Gillespie had previously made a brief appearance in Take Hart.
 Tony Hart appears as himself narrating the book about their adventures happening at the same time and often interacts with the characters themselves.